alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 }
 ```

-The data structure we optimize is small and only ~32Kb that perfectly fits into L1 CPU cache.
+The data structure we are optimizing is small and less than 32Kb that perfectly fits into L1 CPU cache.
 In a tight loop all the data resides in the L1 cache that makes it almost free to access (just few cycles).
 This hides all memory related issues and expose wrong bottlenecks.
 The code has completely different load profile in production.
 We access the data structure only once per network request and there is a bunch of other business logic around it, we read and copy a lot of data, we allocate a lot.
 All that means that both the L1 and the L2 CPU caches don't have the data available.
 Most probably, even the L3 CPU has just a fraction of it, causing the CPU to stall while waiting for data.

-Having said that, we analyzed a skewed picture, all CPU focus optimizations are useless, the CPU stalls and wait for the data to received from RAM to L3 to L2 to L1 to registers.
+Having said that, we analyzed a skewed picture and saw different bottlenecks, all CPU focus optimizations are useless, the CPU stalls and wait for the data to received from RAM to L3 to L2 to L1 to registers.

 Load array from the heap